Mazamars312/Analogue-Amiga/README.md

 * More memory for the fast memory locations and tested working correctly.
 * Larger memory footprint for the MPU to hold all this awesomeness!!!
 128KBYTE OF POWER!
 * A OSD Keyboard on the pocket when you are playing on pocket mode.
-* Null modem support using a Gameboy serial cable between two pockets!
+* Null modem support using a Gameboy serial cable between two Pockets!
 This could also open up MIDI support.
 * Also a emulated mouse on a analogue joystick in docked mode (This is the left thumb stick and the left and right triggers for the mouse clicks)
 * Dropped the floppy drives from 4 to 2 as there was not enough room in the interation menu at this moment.